 Passengers also stars Michael Sheen, Laurence Fishburne and Andy Garcia, and hits theaters on December 21, 2016.

-If you feel as though you can't possibly wait any longer for the movie to come out, try out some of the films below.
+If you've seen the film and enjoyed it, try out some of the films below.
 The list includes sci-fi thrillers and tales, many involving space travel and futuristic technology, plus being stuck in confined spaces and how it affects human relationships and internal psychological struggle.
 The first half of the list deals more with worlds in peril while the bottom half represents the human (or robot) relationships resulting from being stuck in odd situations.

 1. 'Sunshine' (2007)